Antongetmanchuk/webdav/README.md

  - ec2_ secret and ec2_ key are required variables to access aws but you also set them via env vars

 Files:
- - user\password pairs that are used to secure connection between you and webdav-server are located row by row and space separated in file roles/mysql/files/users
+ - file roles/mysql/files/users consist of space separated user\password pairs that are used to secure connection between you and webdav-server

 Prerequisites:
  - Manually created elastic IP in AWS